canonical/vanilla-framework/docs/en/patterns/footer.md

 ---
 title: Footer
+site_title: Footer | Vanilla framework documentation
 ---

 # Footer

 You can use this simple footer pattern to display copyright notices and a selection of links.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/footer/"
     class="js-example">